wmdmark/web-design-1/lectures/intro.md

 ---

-## At the end of Web Design I you will...
+## At the end of Web Design 1 you will...

-- understand the potential and impact of designing for the web
+- Understand the potential and impact of designing for the web
-- understand the basics of UI, UX, and Usability
+- Understand the basics of UI, UX, and Usability
-- design and build responsive websites in HTML & CSS.
+- Design and build responsive websites in HTML & CSS.
-- publish a website on the internet
+- Publish a website on the internet
-- know how to test your designs in browsers and mobile devices
+- Know how to test your designs in browsers and mobile devices

 ---